Works completed at Holdfast Crossing

 We continue to progress supporting activities for the fishways including the review of environmental factors, procurement strategies and licensing and agreements.

-Works to remove the existing causeway at Holdfast Crossing and an unlicensed structure on the Darling-Baaka are expected to begin in June 2024.
+An assessment of reinstated fish passage at Toomelah Weir has been completed.
+Works to remove the existing causeway at Holdfast Crossing was completed in September 2024.
+Works to remove an unlicensed structure on the Darling-Baaka is expected to begin in early 2025.

 The project will generate significant benefits, including: